karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

   - It has 2 application roles: **Reader** and **Admin**

 - **Booking API**:
-  - Consumes the Payment API using a Client Credentials flow
+  - Consumes the Payment API using a Client Credentials flow.
-    - Obtains an access_token from the AAD token endpoint and uses it to attain access to the Payment API
+    - Obtains an access_token from the AAD token endpoint and uses it to attain access to the Payment API.
-  - The Booking API app uses a Client Credentials flow so it has no use for scopes, but instead  it has assigned the Reader Role in the Payment API.
+  - It has the Payment API Reader Role assigned.

 - **FrontEnd SPA**:
   - It's a _"Single Page Application"_ written in some crazy Javascript framework.
-    - Uses an implicit flow to obtain an access_token and id_token and uses the access_token to attain access to the Payment API
+    - Uses an implicit flow to obtain an access_token and id_token and uses the access_token to attain access to the Payment API.
-  - The FrontEnd SPA app has permission only to ask for the payment.read scope
+  - The FrontEnd SPA app has permission only to ask for the payment.read scope.

 - **Users**:
   - I have created  **2 users** in my AAD: **John** and **Jane**